-When you’re looking for a safe way to invest your money, it doesn’t get any more solid than government-backed securities.
-The U.S. Department of Treasury offers several different low-risk options, including notes, bonds and bills.
-Treasury bills can be appealing because you’re not required to tie up your money for a long period of time.
-But they’re not right for every kind of investor.
-Read on to find out whether adding them to your portfolio is a good idea.
-And if you’re looking for expert guidance, use SmartAsset’s financial advisor matching tool to get paired up with a financial professional.
+When you’re looking for a safe way to invest your money, things don’t typically get any more solid than government-backed securities.
+The U.S. Department of the Treasury offers several different low-risk options, including notes, bonds and bills.
+Treasury bills, or T-bills, can be appealing because you’re not required to tie up your money for a long period.
+However, they’re not necessarily right for every kind of investor.
+You may want to consult with a financial advisor, who can advise you about T-bills, stocks and other types of investments.

 T-bills are assigned a specific face value, such as $1,000, $5,000 or $10,000, but you can usually purchase them for less than that.
 The amount you pay is called the discount rate.
 Once the securities mature, the government hands over the full amount of the bill.

-The number-one advantage that T-bills offer relative to other investments is the fact that there’s virtually zero risk that you’ll lose your initial investment.
-The government backs these securities so there’s no need worry that you could lose money in the deal.
+The No. 1 advantage that T-bills offer relative to other investments is the fact that there’s virtually zero risk that you’ll lose your initial investment.
+The government backs these securities so there’s much less need to worry that you could lose money in the deal compared to other investments.

 The fact that you can pick a short maturity term is another plus if you prefer to have some flexibility with your investments.
 A longer maturity term could yield a bigger return, but you can still earn some interest if you opt for a shorter term and you can get your money back to reinvest fairly quickly.

-The biggest downside of investing in T-bills is that you’re going to get a lower rate of return compared to other investments, such as certificates of deposit, money market mutual funds or stocks.
+The biggest downside of investing in T-bills is that you’re going to get a lower rate of return compared to other investments, such as certificates of deposit, money market funds, corporate bonds or stocks.
 If you’re looking to make some serious gains in your portfolio, T-bills aren’t going to cut it.

 Another potential issue for investors has to do with how T-bills are purchased.
 You have to bid on them through an auction process.
 Bidding can be competitive or non-competitive.
 With the former, you have to choose your discount rate and you might not be able to purchase the bills you want.